kevinhutton/Item-Catalog/README.md

 # Udacity Fullstack Nanodegree Project 5 - Item Catalog

-The purpose of this project was to create a python web application which displays items
+The purpose of this project was to create a python web application which displays items in a catalog

 This application demonstrates the following tools/technologies: